Kumahu railway station

-Kumahu railway station is a railway station situated on the Gaya–Pandit Deen Dayal Upadhyaya Junction section under East Central Railway zone.
+Kumahu railway station (station code: KMGE), is a railway station situated on the Gaya–Pandit Deen Dayal Upadhyaya Junction section under East Central Railway zone.
 It is located at Kamahu, Sasaram in Rohtas district in the Indian state of Bihar.

 History

 The East Indian Railway Company started connecting Delhi and Howrah from the mid nineteenth century.
 In 1862, the railway tracks crossed Mughalsarai and reached the western bank of the Yamuna.
 The through link to Delhi was established in 1866.

 Electrification

 The Mughalsarai–Howrah sector was electrified in 1961–63.